 Certified nursing assistants who work in surgical care or a specialty like psychiatric care or substance abuse tend to command higher salaries than their home health care counterparts.

 There are a lot of opportunities for CNAs.
-The turnover rate for this position is high because many people become a certified nursing assistant en route to a more advanced nursing career.
+The turnover rate for this position is high because many people become a certified nursing assistant and route to a more advanced nursing career.

 The cost for the CNA exam and CNA certification is fairly low compared to the improvement in earnings potential they provide and the experience earned working in health care.